whaatt/Mu/README.md

 Mu
 =============
-An Implementation of Anonymous Functions in Python.
+An Implementation of Multi-Line Anonymous Functions in Python.

 - Written in pure Python 3.
 - Importable as a module.